 John had been envious of the few local growers who’d escaped the ravages of that spring’s frosts; now, witnessing the despair of friends whose seemingly promising wine tasted as if it’d been crushed in an ashtray, he was glad to have been spared false hope.

-Vines are spur pruned, and shoot thinning and bunch removal are employed to keep yields below 1.5 tonnes to the acre.
+We have changed from spur to cane pruning, and shoot thinning and bunch removal are employed to keep yields below 1.5 tonnes to the acre.
 Australia is not Burgundy and some may argue that with appropriate canopy management higher yields can be obtained without loss of quality, but they are mistaken.
 Pinot really does seem to differ from other varieties in this respect, and if one is dedicated to producing the highest quality wine it doesn’t pay to be greedy.
 Nothing too much.